Yuzuk1Shimotsuki/discord-app-2023/README.md

 ## Future implemtations

-This bot is working in progress.
+The bot is still working in progress.
 More functionality will be added in the future such as:

 - **Fun Commands**: Add more fun commands like `!roll` to roll a dice, or `!joke` to tell a random joke.
 - **Role Management**: Allow the bot to assign or remove roles from users.